gethinode/hinode/content/post/mk-partners-december-giveaway-is-live.md

   "date": "2021-12-02T00:08:56.000Z",
-  "title": "MK Partners’ December Giveaway is Live!", "Slug": "mk-partners-december-giveaway-is-live", "description": "The year is winding down, but this month’s contest is just heating up — it’s time for <a href="https://gleam.io/eFgZS/mk-partners-december-giveaway">MK Partners’ December Giveaway</a>!
-The contest is <a href="https://gleam.io/eFgZS/mk-partners-december-giveaway">open now</a> and we’ve kept in the expanded entry options from last month..", "tags": ["contests-and-giveaways","contests","giveaway-contest","giveaway"], "author": {
+  "title": "MK Partners’ December Giveaway is Live!", "Slug": "mk-partners-december-giveaway-is-live", "description": "The year is winding down, but this month’s contest is just heating up — it’s time for our December Giveaway</a>!
+The contest is open now and we’ve kept in the expanded entry options from last month.", "tags": ["contests-and-giveaways","contests","giveaway-contest","giveaway"], "author": {
     "name": Chris Stegall,